Study Abroad Programs in Northern Ireland

 0

-A Guide to Studying Abroad in Northern Ireland
+How to Study Abroad in Northern Ireland

 Belfast is by far the most popular city for studying abroad in Northern Ireland.
 This metropolis offers everything study abroad students look for, including a developed downtown, easy and interconnected public transportation, and spot on the top 10 list of safest cities in the United Kingdom.
 In recent years Belfast has undergone a bit of a transformation, so throughout the city, on fences, office buildings, walls, and signs, students will notice incredible murals depicting the political and social instability of the recent past.
 The bright colors give vibrancy to neighborhoods with mostly bland colored buildings.
 The range of topics illustrated and artist’s work in the murals of Belfast are worthy of being viewed as if they are part of a museum.